 Pretax distributable earnings, which exclude some compensation costs and other items, declined to $57 million, or 11 cents a share, compared with $103 million, or 20 cents, a year earlier, the New York-based company said today in a statement.
-That beat the 10-cents average estimate (FIG) of seven analysts surveyed by Bloomberg.
+That beat the 10-cents average estimate (FIG:US) of seven analysts surveyed by Bloomberg.

 Fortress joins Blackstone Group LP and Och-Ziff Capital Management Group LLC in reporting falling profit as financial markets pause amid the sovereign debt crisis in Europe.
 Fortress is under the leadership of co-founder Randal Nardone after former chief executive officer Daniel Mudd resigned in January amid a government lawsuit stemming from his tenure as the chief of mortgage financing company Fannie Mae.

 “I have great confidence in our ability to grow our assets and generate substantial, stable cash flows,” Daniel Bass, Fortress’s chief financial officer, said on a call today with analysts and investors.
 “When the market is more conducive to realizations, we have a large amount of embedded earnings, both in our funds and through our balance sheet.”

 Fortress fell 0.6 percent to $3.62 in New York trading.
 The stock has risen 7.1 percent this year.
 The shares are down 80 percent since Fortress’s February 2007 initial public offering, when the company sold stock at $18.50 a share to become the first U.S.-listed buyout and hedge-fund manager.
 Blackstone (BX:US), which followed four months later, has lost more than half of its value.